Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 Once the higher-level choices are made, it is straightforward to develop the actual model.
 It is still a great deal of work.

 ### 2.4 Validation

+[Validation has its own philosophical underpinnings](hypothesis-validation) that we do not discuss here.
+We recommend using **Confirmation Theory** within models, and **Inference to the Best Explanation** between models.

 Validation should be understood in three layers:
 - statistical fit
 - comparison with alternatives